-Carmelli Leal is one of MASC’s Environmental Affairs Coordinators of the 2018-2019 school year.
-Since starting her involvement in student government in sixth grade, Carmelli has grown to fall in love with cooperating with others to advocate for fellow students and the issues that they face.
+Carmelli Leal is the Special Issues Director for the 2019-2020 school year.
+Since starting her involvement in student government in sixth grade, Carmelli has fallen in love with cooperating with others to advocate for fellow students and the issues that they face.
 She is particularly passionate about the environment, mental health, and women’s rights.
 After her first regional general assembly meeting, she was hooked and started on the path that led her to be on the MASC Executive Board.
-She is currently attending Eastern Technical High School in Baltimore County as a sophomore.
+She is currently attending Eastern Technical High School in Baltimore County as a junior.
 Outside of MASC, Carmelli loves to stay active in school and in her community.
 In school, she is in engaged in several extracurriculars including the Future Business Leaders of America, jazz band, student government, volleyball, and her class organization.
 Outside of school, she volunteers as a student tutor and volunteers at the Baltimore Veteran Affairs Medical Center.
-This year, Carmelli hopes to have a successful year in helping to make MASC as environmentally friendly as possible and working to help and advocate for students all across the state of Maryland.
+This year, Carmelli hopes to have a successful year in working with her department as efficient as possible and working to advocate for special issues for youth in the state of Maryland.

 Navi is HCRASC’s Vice President, a region that is beloved to her and that she’s never humble about.
 She started off as Charitable Activities coordinator for her school’s SGA and region- due to loving the feeling of helping her community, she thought she might as well tackle state ;).
 Navi wants to bring that excitable energy, creativity, inclusivity, and hands on experience to MASC’s services this year.
 So, Let’s not be afraid to get our hands dirty this year!
 Navi is a senior, but she is a child at heart